linxGnu/mssqlx/README.md

 Major concepts are:

-* Try to keep 100% API compatible to slqx.
+* Try to keep 100% API compatible to sqlx.
 All additional layers/codes are within mssqlx.go file.
 All other files belongs to sqlx.
 My work is only on mssqlx.go.
 * Provide HA solution for select-query.
 * Simple and lightweight round-robin balancer with auto health checking, distributes workloads across slaves.
 When one downs, mssqlx moves its client to "failure-zone", avoids querying over this client.
 As the slave ups again, mssqlx puts (automatically) the client back for upcoming queries.
 * Modify data query (INSERT/DELETE/UPDATE) should be done on only one master for various reason but automatically switch to other if this master fails.